turnuphosting/varnish-cache-installation-on-WHM-and-cPanel-for-RHElL-based-Linux-version-8.x/README.md

 - Mobile-responsive layout

 ### 📊 **Advanced Analytics & Monitoring**
-- Live performance metrics with auto-refresh
+- Live performance metrics pulled directly from `varnishstat` and system counters
-- Interactive charts showing hit rates, response times, bandwidth usage
+- Interactive charts backed by persisted history (hourly/daily/weekly/monthly views)
-- Security status monitoring with threat detection
+- Security status and backend health monitoring with real-time checks
-- SSL certificate status tracking
+- SSL certificate status tracking for Hitch backends
-- System resource monitoring (CPU, memory, uptime)
+- System resource monitoring (CPU, memory, uptime) updated each refresh cycle

 ### 🛠️ **Comprehensive Management**
-- Domain-specific cache management with individual controls
+- Domain-specific cache management with real usage metrics sourced from WHM/cPanel and log sampling
-- Bulk cache purging with safety confirmations
+- Bulk cache purging with safety confirmations and contextual hit-rate summaries
 - VCL configuration editor with syntax validation
-- Backend health monitoring
+- Backend health monitoring and TLS routing insights
-- Live log viewing with filtering options
+- Live log viewing with filtering options and one-click log clearing

 ### ⚡ **Smart Features**
-- Auto-detection of server IP and domains
+- Auto-detection of server IP, domains, document roots, and per-domain request rates
-- One-click cache purging with detailed warnings
+- One-click cache purging with detailed warnings and purge summaries
-- Configuration validation before applying changes
+- Configuration validation before applying changes (settings saved to `/etc/varnish/cpanel-manager-settings.json`)
-- Toast notifications for all operations
+- Toast notifications for all operations and persisted UI preferences
-- Context menus and keyboard shortcuts
+- Context menus and keyboard shortcuts for rapid workflows

 # Please Note:
-The unified installer automatically reconfigures Apache to listen on `0.0.0.0:8080` (HTTP) and `0.0.0.0:8443` (HTTPS) so that Hitch can bind to port `443`.
-If another service such as nginx or a proxy is already listening on ports `80`, `8080`, or `443`, stop it before running the installer or the Hitch service will fail to start.
+The unified installer reconfigures Apache to listen on `0.0.0.0:8080` (HTTP) and `0.0.0.0:8443` (HTTPS).
+Varnish terminates HTTP on port `80`, while Hitch now proxies TLS traffic on `443` directly to Varnish's secure listener on `4443`.
+Stop any conflicting services on ports `80`, `8080`, `443`, or `4443` before running the installer or Hitch will fail to start.

+The WHM plugin is deployed under `/usr/local/cpanel/whostmgr/docroot/cgi/varnish`.
+Configuration history and chart data live at `/var/log/varnish/varnish-manager-history.json`, and UI preferences are stored in `/etc/varnish/cpanel-manager-settings.json`.

 Manual WHM tweaks are no longer required, but you can still verify the values under **WHM → Server Configuration → Tweak Settings** if you want to confirm the change.